Diplomatic pressure mounts for a cease-fire as Israel, Hamas continue attacks

 France circulated a draft of the resolution to several members of the council on Tuesday, Axios reported.

 The Israeli military continued airstrikes on Gaza overnight, it said, as Hamas unleashed more barrages of rockets.
+The Israeli strikes killed at least six people, according to the Associated Press.

 Here’s what to know:

-- The Palestinian death toll in Gaza stood at 217, including at least 63 children, local health officials said late Tuesday.
+- The Palestinian death toll in Gaza stood at 219, including at least 63 children, local health officials said Wednesday.
 In the West Bank, at least 17 Palestinians have been killed since Friday, officials there said.

 - The death toll in Israel stood at 12, including two children, after police said two Thai workers were killed Tuesday by rockets fired from Gaza.